JamesLemony/jameslemony.github.io/content/Teaching/Conjunctions/In Order To.md

 Olumsuz cümlelerde “In order not to” kalıbı kullanılır.

-He walked quitely through the house in order not to wake everyone up.
+He walked quietly through the house in order not to wake everyone up.
 In order not to be late for school, I always set my alarm.

 **Infinitive’lerdeki gibi, in order to, gelecek için konuşurken kullanılır.**